jphmrst/PLC/src/plc/fp/Naturals.lagda.md

     5
   ∎
 ```
-We can write the same derivation more compactly by only
-expanding shorthand as needed:
+we can make our proof a bit clearer by waiting to expand some shorthand
 ```
 _ : 2 + 3 ≡ 5
 _ =
   begin
     2 + 3
+  ≡⟨⟩    -- is shorthand for
+    (suc 1) + 3
-  ≡⟨⟩
+  ≡⟨⟩    -- inductive case
     suc (1 + 3)
+  ≡⟨⟩    -- 1 is shorthand for
+    suc (suc zero + 3)
-  ≡⟨⟩
+  ≡⟨⟩    -- inductive case
-    suc (suc (0 + 3))
+    suc (suc (zero + 3))
-  ≡⟨⟩
+  ≡⟨⟩    -- base case
     suc (suc 3)
-  ≡⟨⟩
+  ≡⟨⟩    -- has shorthand
     5
   ∎
 ```